 Long-term goals are milestones that you aim to reach.
 These may include the dates when finalize the lease agreement for the storefront boutique or Reach break-evens.
 It might also be when you plan to launch a new clothing store.

-When writing a clothing store business plan, the management section’ outlines your management team, staff, resources, and how your business ownership is structured.
+The management team section for a business plan‘ outlines your management team, staff, resources, and how your business ownership is structured.

 This part may be easily organized by dividing it into the following points: